SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Implementation Details

 \subsection{Technical Details}

 In the feature solver, the geometric feature dimension $D^g$ is 256, and the semantic feature dimension $D^s$ is 768.
 We adopt the pre-trained DINOv2-ViT-B/14 model.
 The number of viewpoints $\{\xi\}$ is set to 100, and the rendered image resolution is $H = 512$ and $W = 512$.
 We include normal maps to improve the representation of 3D shape details.
 For the SGLCA module, the attention embedding dimension $d$ is 256.
-Neighborhoods use a 1-ring structure with self-loops to maintain a fixed size of 32 (see \cref{sec:neigh}).
+Neighborhoods use a 1-ring structure with self-loops to maintain a fixed size of 32.
 In the functional map module, the eigenbasis dimensions are hybridly set to $k_{\mathrm{LB}}=140$ and $k_{\mathrm{Elas}}=60$ (see \cite{bastian2024hybrid}), and the temperature $\tau_T$ is set to 0.07.
 For CFM, the diffusion time $\tau$ in spectral heat diffusion varies by dataset.
-Following Cao et al.~\cite{cao2024synchronous}, we set $\tau$ to $10^{-2}$ for near-isometric cases and those with topological noise, and $10^{-4}$ for non-isometric datasets (see \cref{sec:diff.time}).
+Following Cao et al.~\cite{cao2024synchronous}, we set $\tau$ to $10^{-2}$ for near-isometric cases, $10^{-4}$ for non-isometric datasets and $10^{-1}$ for topology-noisy datasets.
 Concurrently, the confidence sampling parameter $\alpha$ is set to 2, and the constant in the CFM loss is $10^{-3}$.

 The loss weights are $\lambda_\mathrm{bij} = \lambda_\mathrm{orth} = \lambda_\mathrm{couple} = 1.0$ and $\lambda_\mathrm{cfm} = 100$.
 We train the model end-to-end using the Adam optimizer with a learning rate of 0.001 and a cosine annealing schedule.